arresteddevops/podcast/scripts/episode-006-devops-mythbusters.md

 * You can't do DevOps without being Agile
 * You're either DevOps or you're not
 * DevOps means "developers do operations work"
+* Tools you use promote the devops cultural change.

 Check-Outs